Commercial revolution: Key Features

-The economy of the Roman Empire had been based on money, but after the Empire's fall, money became scarce; power and wealth became strictly land based, and local fiefs were self-sufficient.
+The economy of the Roman Empire had been based on money, but after the Empire's fall, money became scarce; power and wealth became strictly land based, and local fiefs were (at least theoretically) self-sufficient.
 Because trade was dangerous and expensive, there were not many traders, and not much trade.
 The scarcity of money did not help; however, the European economic system had begun to change in the 14th century, partially as a result of the Black Death, and the Crusades.

 Banks, stock exchanges, and insurance became ways to manage the risk involved in the renewed trade.
 New laws came into being.
 Travel became safer as nations developed.
 Economic theories began to develop in light of all of the new trading activity.
-The increase in the availability of money led to the emergence of a new economic system, and new problems to go with it.
-The Commercial Revolution is also marked by the formalization of pre-existing, informal methods of dealing with trade and commerce.
+The commercial revolution is also marked by the formalization of pre-existing, informal methods of dealing with trade and commerce.

 Inflation

 Spain legally amassed approximately 180 tons of gold and 8200 tons of silver through its endeavors in the New World, and another unknown amount through smuggling, spending this money to finance wars and the arts.
 The spent silver, suddenly being spread throughout a previously cash starved Europe, caused widespread inflation.
 The inflation was worsened by a growing population but a static production level, low employee salaries and a rising cost of living.
 This problem, combined with underpopulation (caused by the Black Death), affected the system of agriculture.
 The landholding aristocracy suffered under the inflation, since they depended on paying small, fixed wages to peasant tenants that were becoming able to demand higher wages.
 The aristocracy made failed attempts to counteract this situation by creating short-term leases of their lands to allow periodic revaluation of rent.
-The manorial system (manor system of lord and peasant tenant) eventually vanished, and the landholding aristocrats were forced to sell pieces of their land in order to maintain their style of living.
+The manorial system (manor system of lord and peasant tenant) eventually vanished, and the landholding aristocrats were forced to sell pieces of their land to maintain their style of living.
 Such sales transferred ownership to wealthy commoners, who wanted to buy land and thereby increase their social status.
 Former "common lands" were fenced by the landed gentry, a process known as "enclosure" which subsidized the cost of raising livestock (mainly sheep's wool for the textile industry).
 This "enclosure" forced the peasants out of rural areas and into the cities, resulting in urbanization.
 The increase in the availability of silver coin allowed for commerce to expand in numerous ways.